RackPing/api_client_samples/Docker/README.md

 docker run --env-file ./env.list rackping_api
 ```

-See `make.sh` for further commands for how to:
+See `make.sh` for further sample commands for how to:

 * run the tests for one scripting language.